FireBrandMint/GJham-Engine/README.md

 -> Add the missing stuff like other physics shapes etc. (PARTIALLY COMPLETED, the UI collision shapes remains)

--> Start fase 3, aka making the the actual entities that will be used for production in the future.
+-> Start fase 3, aka making the actual entities that will be used for production in the future.

 -> Make prefab system.
-(NOTE TO SELF: to serialize store each entity in a array and then add children according to their index in the array)
+(NOTE TO SELF: to deserialize store each entity in a array and then add children according to their index in the array)

 -> Make editor.